FTeen-PA/fteenapp/README.md

 ## The Main Feature:
-1. You can inquire about everything related to the services of the Saudi Ministry of Interior
+You can inquire about everything related to the services of the Saudi Ministry of Interior
-2. Math Calculations

 ## Modules Requirements and Installation: